-Under the TPA, Panama would be obligated to ratify or accede to the Patent Cooperation Treaty, the Convention Relating to the Distribution of Program-Carrying Signals Transmitted by Satellite, and the Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure by the date the TPA enters into force.
-Panama accede the International Convention for the Protection of New Varieties of Plants on November 22, 2012; and the Trademark Law Treaty, which entered into force on September 7, 2012.
+Under the TPA, Panama is obligated to ratify or accede to the Patent Cooperation Treaty, the Convention Relating to the Distribution of Program-Carrying Signals Transmitted by Satellite, and the Budapest Treaty on the International Recognition of the Deposit of Microorganisms for the Purposes of Patent Procedure by October 31, 2012 when the TPA entered into force.
+Panama joined the International Convention for the Protection of New Varieties of Plants on November 22, 2012; and the Trademark Law Treaty, which entered into force on September 7, 2012.